ag-grid/ag-grid/grid-packages/ag-grid-docs/migration-guide-22.1-to-23.0.md

  * ag-toolpanel-indent-5 > ag-column-select-indent-5
  * ag-width-half > ag-column-drop-horizontal-half-width

-## Additional CSS classes
+### Additional CSS classes

 In v22 and earlier, components that appeared in multiple positions in the grid required nested CSS selectors to style.
 For example, to style groups in the chart settings tab subheadings, you'd need `.ag-chart-settings .ag-group-component-title-bar { ... }`.
 Now, generic components have multiple classes, one common to all instances and one that depends on the position in the grid.
 So you can use `.ag-charts-settings-group-title-bar { ... }` to style just the settings tab groups.

-Nested selectors will continue to work, but new themes should use non-nested selectors, and existing themes may consider upgrading for clarity and performance.
+Nested selectors will continue to work, but new themes should use non-nested selectors, and existing themes may consider upgrading for clarity, performance, and less breaking changes when upgrading to new releases.

 ### Deleted placeholder selectors

-v22 defined some placeholder selectors that could be extended by
+v22 defined some placeholder selectors that could be extended by custom themes.
+In `$ag-compatibility-mode: "legacy"` these will be automatically aliased to the new names.
+If you want to achieve this aliasing without the rest of legacy compatibility mode, you can disable compatibility mode and add the line `@include ag-v22-to-v23-alias-deleted-placeholders();` to your custom theme.

-%tab - use .ag-tab
+ * %tab - use .ag-tab
-%selected-tab - use .ag-tab-selected
+ * %selected-tab - use .ag-tab-selected
-%card - rounding and shadow of floating elements can be controlled by the card-radius or card-shadow parameters, or add CSS selectors to target specific elements.
+ * %card - rounding and shadow of floating elements can be controlled by the card-radius or card-shadow parameters, or add CSS selectors to target specific elements.

-// TODO mention ag-v22-to-v23-compatibility-mode and ag-v22-to-v23-alias-deleted-placeholders()